 - Put the chilli and anchovies into a frying pan with a good splash of oil (out of the anchovy tin or jar if you like).
 How much chilli depends on your taste and the strength of your chilli (use a pinch of dried if fresh isn’t available).

 - Add the cinnamon and saffron (and fish or tofu if you’re using either).

 - Squash the garlic and add that, fry for a minute or so and then add the passata and bring to the boil.

 - Taste for seasoning and add a squirt of lemon juice if it needs a bit of a lift.
 Done!

 We’ve never met a camper yet who’s taken their food processor along for the trip – not even the Dutch couple with their slow cooker camping next to the Loire.
 So, here’s a taste of fresh pesto without the grind.

-Basil, pine-nuts, garlic, olive oil, parmesan (or any strong cheese), salt and pepper
+Basil, pine-nuts, garlic, olive oil, parmesan (or any strong cheese, even malted yeast will be fine for the vegans), salt and pepper

 - Dry-fry your pine-nuts till they’re just going brown.
 Remove from the pan.